Sprayer

 8. Nozzles or pellets

-Common elements of spraying
+Common elements for spraying

 Components of a sprayer

-Chassis, tank and axle
+Chassis, coupling system, tank and axle

 The chassis